Saadellll/CodeAlpha_Object-Detection-and-Tracking/README.md

 ---

-# Object Tracking and Segmentation Tool
+# Object Detection and Tracking

 This repository contains a Jupyter Notebook that uses the ultralytics library to perform object tracking and segmentation on a video using the YOLOv8 model.